The primary transmission method for the COVID-19 virus is now understood to be aerosol

 This research also suggests that the risk of transmission is very low in a dynamic,

 outdoor environment with small groups and proper spacing.
+Also the evidence is now

 clear on face coverings … they do work!
 Transmission rates can be as low as 1.5%